swisnoski/neato_golf/README.md

 The path planning function calculates a two-waypoint trajectory that positions the Neato to successfully push the golf ball into the target.
 Given the ball's coordinates (from SORT) and the target's coordinates (from `find_target()`), it first calculates the slope of the line connecting these two points, which represents the ideal push direction.

-To ensure the Neato has adequate space to align itself before contacting the ball, the function shifts the first waypoint 25 pixels backwards along the ball-to-target line.
+To ensure the Neato has adequate space to align itself before contacting the ball, the function shifts the first waypoint an arbitrary amount of pixels backwards along the ball-to-target line.
 This creates a "staging position" where the Neato can orient itself perpendicular to the push direction.
-The second waypoint is set directly at the target location, meaning the Neato will drive through the ball and push it toward the hole.
+The second waypoint is set directly at the target location, meaning the Neato will drive through the ball and push it toward the target.
 The function sets a `planned` flag to true once the path is calculated, signaling to the driver thread that it can begin execution.
 This approach simplifies the control logic while ensuring the ball is pushed in the correct direction with sufficient momentum.

 ### Final Result: